Crews race to restore power on Whidbey Island, WA, after windstorm

 FOX 13 is tracking the latest weather conditions as widespread rain, breezy winds and mountain snow remains in the forecast.

-When will power be restored on Whidbey Island after the windstorm?
+When will power be restored on Whidbey Island, WA after the windstorm?

 The island sustained significant damage, particularly on the south end.
-In a Thursday morning update, PSE said some customers in the area could see power restored by Thursday night, though others across the state may not have service restored until 10 p.m. on Friday.
+In a Friday morning update, PSE said some customers in the area could see power restored by Friday night, though others in Island County may have outages extending into Saturday.

 This is a developing story.